michaelschinn/fullstack_portfolio/blog.md

 `git remote add origin URL`

-With this command we can "Manage set of tracked repositories" [*⁶*](https://git-scm.com/docs/git-remote).
-The `add` command will "Add a remote named 'name' for the repository at 'url'."
-In this case our 'name' will be `origin`, and our remote repository will be the URL to our repo on GitHub!.
+With this command we can "Manage set of tracked repositories" [*⁶a*](https://git-scm.com/docs/git-remote).
+The `add` command will "Add a remote named 'name' for the repository at 'url'." [*⁶b*](https://git-scm.com/docs/git-remote/#Documentation/git-remote.txt-emaddem) In this case our 'name' will be `origin`, and our remote repository will be the `URL` to our repo on GitHub!.

 We can easily obtain the URL by going to the "Code" tab for our repo on GitHub.
 Then we simple click on the green "Code" button and when the context menu drops down, we click the copy to clipboard button located next to the input field with the URL in it.